matias-ceau/scripts/docs/index.md

 - [midi2arch.xsh](scripts/midi2arch.xsh.md) -- *A script to transform a MIDI controller into a keyboard/script launcher*
 - [new_script_creator.sh](scripts/new_script_creator.sh.md) -- *A simple script to automate the creation of new executable scripts.*
 - [next_album.xsh](scripts/next_album.xsh.md) -- *Skip to the next album in CMUS audio player*
-- [obsidian.xsh](scripts/obsidian.xsh.md) -- *A script to open Obsidian vaults using a selection menu.*
+- [obsidian.xsh](scripts/obsidian.xsh.md) -- *Open any Obsidian vault from a user-defined directory*
 - [pdfopener.sh](scripts/pdfopener.sh.md) -- *A script to pick and open a PDF file using Evince*
 - [playlist_player.xsh](scripts/playlist_player.xsh.md) -- *A script for selecting and playing playlists in cmus with dmenu.*
 - [playlist_randomizer.xsh](scripts/playlist_randomizer.xsh.md) -- *Randomly selects and plays a playlist of albums in cmus.*